 The biggest fear affiliates usually have with ad networks is the fact that they can't fully control where their message will appear.
 Having it appear next to inappropriate content can be somewhat unfortunate.
 However, ad networks are constantly monitoring their partner sites so these cases are becoming increasingly rare.

 If affiliates hire multiple ad networks, there is a slight chance of the same ad being served to the same audience multiple times.
 However, this problem only occurs when working with multiple ad networks at the same time, and even then it is a rare occurrence, as it is something networks pay a lot of attention to.
 Still, it is easily avoided by reducing the number of ad networks in operation at any given time.

-Besides ad networks, affiliates can also consider approaching some of the biggest websites in the world at the moment, including Facebook,
+Besides ad networks, affiliates can also look for a top affiliate network or consider approaching some of the biggest websites in the world at the moment, including Facebook,

 According to Statista, in the first quarter of 2017, Facebook has had 1.28 billion daily active users.
 They accounted for two-thirds (66 percent) of monthly active users.
 That is a huge active user base, which means the reach for any advertising campaign can be enormous.

 A myriad of targeting options

 Every mega affiliate knows the importance of successfully targeting specific target audiences and buyer personas.
 Facebook has taken this approach to the next step, offering affiliates the ability to target people based on their interaction with the content of the site (page likes, content shares).